Kraken5651/Kraken5651/README.md

 ### 🚀 About Me
 - Developing gameplay systems and tools in **Unreal Engine 5**
 - Using **Blender** for modeling, lighting, and creative work
 - Building hardware projects that integrate **Electronics** with software
-- Interested in combining creativity, engineering, and real interactive experiences
+- Interested in combining creativity, engineering, and interactive experiences

 ---